Member-only story

 Last year, I wrote a blog post about managing quarters, explaining how linking months to your preferred quarter gives you flexibility.
 That post focused on data architecture.

 This post builds on that idea and explores another approach related to presenting your data.
-While Coda’s grouping feature is useful, it doesn’t always work well with standard quarterly data.
+While ’s grouping feature is useful, it doesn’t always work well with standard quarterly data.

 Like here, we sometimes need a separate table with some of the same information as our original table.
 This post will show you how to populate this second table.